Lord Henry Wotton Dorian Gray

 The Enduring Influence of Lord Henry Wotton in Oscar Wilde's The Picture of Dorian Gray

 Oscar Wilde's The Picture of Dorian Gray is a captivating tale of beauty, corruption, and the seductive power of hedonism.
-Central to this narrative is Lord Henry Wotton, Dorian Gray's enigmatic mentor and catalyst for his tragic downfall.
+Still, central to this narrative is Lord Henry Wotton, Dorian Gray's enigmatic mentor and catalyst for his tragic downfall.
 More than just a supporting character, Lord Henry is a complex and fascinating figure whose influence shapes the novel's themes and explores the multifaceted nature of morality, aesthetics, and the human condition.
-This article delves into Lord Henry's character, analyzing his role in Dorian's transformation and exploring his enduring impact on the novel's enduring appeal.
+This article looks at Lord Henry's character, analyzing his role in Dorian's transformation and exploring his enduring impact on the novel's enduring appeal.

 Introduction: The Architect of Dorian's Soul